kieran-mackle/autotrader-demo/README.md

 This repository contains example strategies to help you get started with [AutoTrader](https://github.com/kieran-mackle/AutoTrader).
 Please note that the strategies here are for the latest release of AutoTrader.

+**Are you looking to trade crypto?** Then you may be more interested in my other project, [cryptobots](https://github.com/kieran-mackle/cryptobots).

 ## Getting Started
 ### Install AutoTrader
 To run the strategies in this repository, you must first have AutoTrader installed.
 The easiest way to do so is by using pip: